adalundhe/delta-ts/README.md

 <br/>

-Like `useState()`, our call to our atom hook returns a two-element array, with the first item being the state value and the second being the method (we specified) to update that state.
+Like `useState()`, our call to our atom hook returns a two-element array, with the first item being the state value and the second being the action to update that state.

 Finally let's examine the `useAtom()` hook: